ArduPilot/ardupilot_wiki/dev/source/docs/mavlink-requesting-data.rst

 .. warning::

    If the telemetry link is shared (i.e. multiple GCSs or a GCS and a companion computer) there can be conflicting requests.
 The most common example is the Mission Planner using the REQUEST_DATA_STREAM method while a companion copmuter uses SET_MESSAGE_INTERVAL method.
-Mission Planner at least allows turning off the REQUEST_DATA_STREAM requests by setting the rates to "-1" (see `Setting the datarate here <http://ardupilot.org/copter/docs/common-mission-planner-telemetry-logs.html#setting-the-datarate>`__)
+Mission Planner at least allows turning off the REQUEST_DATA_STREAM requests by setting the rates to "-1" (see `Setting the datarate here <http://ardupilot.org/copter/docs/common-mission-planner-telemetry-logs.html#setting-the-datarate>`__).
+MAVProxy users can ``set messagerate -1``.

 Checking The Message Rates
 --------------------------